 a) A trip to an exotic location abroad: Traveling is aspirational and sometimes happens on impulse.
 To feed into this impulse, you can create an Indulgence Fund which will gain from a monthly SIP from your salary.
 Here's a detailed plan to fulfil your travelling dream.

-b) Your own or your parents' wish to go on a pilgrimage: For a trip to Dwarka, Kashi or Mecca, create a small Pilgrimage Fund, wherein you put 3% of your savings into Debt Mutual Funds.
+b) Your own or your parents' wish to go on a pilgrimage: For a trip to Dwarka, Kashi or Mecca, create a small Pilgrimage Fund wherein you put 3% of your savings into Debt Mutual Funds.
 This will ensure that no dreams go neglected even after you retire.
 It could be your gift to your parents too.

 #2.
-Pre-paying your home loan: We rely on loans for when we need a large sum of money at short notice or for a significant purchase like a home or a car.
+Pre-paying your home loan: We rely on loans when we need a large sum of money at short notice or for a significant purchase like a home or a car.

 If your priority is to prepay your long term loan, especially home loans, you can put your savings into a Loan Repayment Fund that invests in Equity Mutual Funds.
-Here's a smart guide you can refer to before taking a home loan.

 #3.
-Children's education: More often than not, a parent plans for their child's education much in advance.
+Children's education: More often than not, a parent plans for their child's education well in advance.
 This means you will have a lot of time before you actually have to pay for expensive higher education.
 The ideal way to go about this is to create an Education Fund and invest in Equity Mutual Funds.
 You are then looking at 14-15% returns in less than 10 years' time.
-Here's how you can save for your child's future, starting with a small amount every month.
+Save for your child's future with equity mutual funds..